Kachi-Awaji/GIT-intro/Lesson-4.md

 ![__Git__ Status](./images/34-GitStatus2ndCommit.png)

 We are now ready to make our second commit.
+Let's do that.
+`git commit -m "Added code to index.html and main.css files"`

+Remember, your commit message should be a short description of your changes and work on the project.

+Now, we have two commits in our repository.
+To view a list of the commits, type

+'git log'

 Congratulations.
 So far, so good.
 You've learnt how to use __Git__ as version control for your project, and you made your first commit.